Legend of the Werewolf: Production

 The film was produced by Tyburn Film Productions, a short-lived company that attempted to make films in the style of Hammer Horrors.
 The film was shot at Pinewood Studios from 19 August 1974.
 The screenplay was written by Anthony Hinds under his pseudonym John Elder.
 Hinds was also the writer of Hammer's only werewolf film The Curse of the Werewolf (1961), in which Michael Ripper also appeared.
+Legend of the Werewolf contains many similarities to the Guy Endore novel The Werewolf of Paris, though the author is not credited anywhere in the film.
 The film's sets were designed by the art director Jack Shampan.

 Release

-The film was distributed by the Rank Organisation.
+The film was distributed by The Rank Organisation.
 Although released in British cinemas, in the United States it was released on VHS only.
 The film was released on DVD for the first time by Cheezy Flicks on 17 October 2017.